Whenever someone learn that I’m a teacher, I get asked about the endless stream of grading.

 After doing this type of activity for an entire unit where they work collaboratively and engage in ongoing discussion, you could have them use their assignments as a study guide for your summative assessment.
 Now you’re only grading only one or two assignments rather than five.

-The biggest benefit is that this also fees up time to get to know your students’ strengths and weaknesses, which can help guide your teaching and scaffolding.
+The biggest benefit is that this also frees up time to get to know your students’ strengths and weaknesses, which can help guide your teaching and scaffolding.

 More work is just that – MORE WORK